siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007 Maxwell is Minimal.md

 $$

 $\mathbf{E}$ and $\mathbf{B}$ are not two substances.
-They are two complementary rotational aspects of one organized flow.
+They are two complementary aspects of the same organized flow $\mathbf{F}$.
 Their cross relation fixes the local direction of transport:

 $$
 \mathbf{E}\cdot\mathbf{B}=0,\qquad